HL232/bme590final/README.md

 ## How to run this project:
  1. Clone or download this repo locally.
- 2. Access the GUI by...
+ 2. Run our webserver locally: Type `python img_processor_web_server.py`in the Terminal while inside this folder. (**Note that we do have a server running at http://vcm-7308.vm.duke.edu:5000/ blahblahblah** but our GUI is set to access the webserver locally)
+ 3. To run ReactJS GUI Locally:
+  *	Make sure Chrome is set as your default browser
+  *	Open Terminal/Command Prompt
+  *	Navigate to bme590final/react-ui
+  *	Once inside this folder type “npm install” and press enter
+  *	Wait for Install to complete
+  *	Once completed type “npm run start”
+  *	This will open the GUI in a Chrome Web Browser

- 3. From the GUI, you can upload images, download images, process images, etc
+ 4. From the GUI, you can upload images, download images, process images, etc
- 4. To access our web server, **The server is running at http://vcm-7308.vm.duke.edu:5000/ blahblahblah** The server handles POST and GET requests as defined in the `img_processor_web_server.py` file

  **IMPORTANT: We are using mLab for our MongoDB database.
 The free tier only gives us 500 MB of storage.
 When we get to 300 MB our application slows down.
 When we store more than 500 MB of data, our application crashes.
 IF THE SERVER GOES DOWN, OR IF mLab FILLS UP, CONTACT STEPHEN (stephen.xu@duke.edu)**